zepto-lang/zepto/README.md

 ## Why

+Nowadays you need a good excuse to build another implementation of Lisp;
+everyone has one up their sleeve and except for learning, there is not much you can gain from it - or is there?

-Up until now, zepto is nothin too fancy.
-When everything will go according to my plans, however, it will evolve into a dialect of Scheme tailored towards Multimedia (Audio, Video), seperately optimizing functions concerned with audio and video programming through special primitives.
+Up until now, zepto is nothing too fancy.
+When everything will go according to my plans, however, it will evolve into a dialect of Scheme tailored towards Multimedia (Audio, Video), separately optimizing functions concerned with audio and video programming through special primitives.

-Until I can do that, however, I want to implement a good set of R5RS and Lisp.
+Until I can do that, however, I want to implement a good set of R5RS and Common Lisp.

 ## Future